 The lease arrangements are renewed on a periodic basis as disclosed in the lessors' individual contracts and many are subject to regular rent reviews.

-In 2020 lease revenue received in association with the non-cancellable operating lease arrangements for the Whole Company amounted to \$2,436,939 (2019: \$1,992,593).
+In 2021 lease revenue received in association with the non-cancellable operating lease arrangements amounted to \$2,830,012 (2020: \$2,436,939).

-Future non-cancellable lease revenue from existing leases for the Whole Company:
+Future non-cancellable lease revenue from existing leases: